Basics of Medicare Supplement Policies

 One thing to remember about Plan F is that availability is restricted.
 If you are new to Medicare in 2020, you can not purchase this plan.
 However, if you have been enrolled in Medicare prior to that date it is available to you.

 Plan G offers the same coverages as Plan F, EXCEPT it does not cover the Part B deductible.
 But remember, the Part B deductible is only $203 in 2020.
-The reason people choose this plan is because they can often save more than $200 in premium cost over Plan F. This more than covers the deductible cost.
+The reason people choose this plan is that they can often save more than $200 in premium cost over Plan F. This more than covers the deductible cost.

 A High Deductible Plan G was introduced in 2020.
 Currently, you need to hit a $2,370 deductible before coverage begins with Plan G. The benefit is that premiums are much lower compared to the original Plan G. If you are a healthy senior with few medical expenses, this may be a plan to consider.
 You may actually save enough in premiums that cover a portion of the deductible.